andrewdotcom/andrewdotcom.github.io/content/page/about.md

 +++

 Hi!
 My name is Andrew Skinner.
 I am a ~~Brit~~ Australian living somewhere on the beautiful [NSW Central Coast](https://en.wikipedia.org/wiki/Central_Coast_(New_South_Wales)).
-I self identify as a Software Engineer, data geek and maker of things.
+I am a Software Engineer, data geek and maker of things.
 I have been doing these things for quite a long time.
-I specialise getting technology into challenging environments (and yes, that can also include offices, peoples living rooms and into web browsers).
+I specialise getting technology into challenging environments (and yes, that can also include offices, people's living rooms and into web browsers).
 As such, I lead teams of talented digital experts inventing and delivering new software products and services across industries.
 For the last few years I have been working in Agriculture.

 I have a long torrid history of blogging.
 I often wonder if I may be the most failed blogger on the web.
 After literally hundreds of failed attempts and broken new year resolutions I now look with envy at many of my friends and colleagues who have persevered with writing over the years and who now have a rich record of their lives and professional careers.
 This is my final attempt to do something similar for myself.